Kitware/vtk-examples/src/Python.md

 It would be appreciated if there are any Python VTK experts who could convert any of the [c++ examples](/Cxx) to Python!

 !!! info
     [This table](/Coverage/PythonVTKClassesUsed.md) shows the VTK classes covered by the examples.
+For each VTK class it lists examples using it.
+It is really useful when searching for example(s) using a particular class.

 !!! info
     [This table](/Coverage/PythonVTKClassesNotUsed.md) shows VTK classes that do not have an example.
 Please add examples in your area of expertise!